Aufree/PHPHub-iOS/README.md

 > $ cp PHPHub/Constants/SecretConstant.example.h PHPHub/Constants/SecretConstant.h

-Open `PHPHub.xcworkspace` in Xcode.

-**Note: Don't open the .xcodeproj because we use Cocoapods now!**

 Now you need to apply for a `Client_id` and a `Client_secret` in [this link](#) (Use in production environments).

 Open `SecretConstant.h` and set it up.